Aggregator Processor

 Send aggregate stats data to the Sink Message Queue plugin.

-Send data compressed with gzip and formatted using Message Pack to the Sink Message Queue plugin to a channel name data-center-1
+Send data compressed with gzip and formatted using Message Pack to the Sink Message Queue plugin to a channel name data-center-1.

 {